UQ-eLIPSE/think-chat-learn/README.md

-# MoocChat
+# MOOCchat

 ## Setting up

 1. Clone repo
-2. Install Nodejs and MongoDB
+2. Install Nodejs 0.10.x and MongoDB
-3. Start Mongodb, usually the command to run is `mongod`
+3. Start MongoDB, usually the command to run is `mongod`
-4. Run `npm install` from within Moocchat folder
+4. Run `npm install` from within MOOCchat folder
 5. Build source: `npm run build`
-6. Seed the database by running `npm run seed` (only needs to be done once)
+6. Seed the database by running `npm run seed` (only needs to be done once and will wipe existing tables)
 7. Ensure `/config/conf.json` file has correct configuration
 8. Run `npm start`